livst89/jumpjump/README.md

 Hand-in deadline: August 30th 2014, 03:00 PM.

--- Opening the game --
+-- OPENING THE GAME --

 The game can be opened either by opening the "web build.html" file in the web build folder (correct aspect ratio, refresh page to try game again), or by using the "JumpJumpThaGame.exe" file in the main folder (wrong aspect ratio, press Alt + F4 to exit game).

--- Main Folder content --
+-- MAIN FOLDER CONTENT --

 JumpJumpThaGame_Data: Files for running the .exe file in the main folder.
 jumping: Unity project folder, contains game assets, library files and project settings folders. web build: Contains files for opening the game as a .html file